kone-app/route-planner/README.md

 ## Standards & Best Practices

 - Follows PEP8 naming (`latest_arrival` not `latestArrival`)
-- 100% unit test coverage with pytest
+- 80% unit test coverage with pytest
-- Secrets handled via **AWS KMS / Secrets Manager**
+- Secrets handled via **GITHUB Secret ( AWS KMS or Secrets Manager or etc can also be used )**

 ---

-## Next Action Item Roadmap
+## Future Improvement If Needed

 - [ ] Add GraphQL support
 - [ ] Persist journey history in DynamoDB